OgoxHammerschild/Console-Pathfinding/docs/README.md

 				toNode->Heuristic = heuristic;
 				// the sort type is set to estimate because this is what it's sorted by when using A* toNode->SortType = SortBy::Estimate;
+				// the heuristic weight gives a higher or lower value to the heuristic cost.
+				// a weight of 4.5 allows better results than a weight of 1, if we are using
+				// the currently randomly filled graph/map
+				toNode->HeuristicWeight = 4.5f;

 				// the node gets pushed to the open list for further investigations checking whether it's the goal
-				// or has any neighbors that might be the goal openList.push(*toNode);
+				// or has any neighbors that might be the goal.
+				// this also resorts the priority queue openList.push(*toNode);
 			}
 		}